 If things are just carrying on by themselves, let them.
 Don’t interrupt one topic just because you think you have to introduce the other ideas you had in mind.

-#12 Don’t put too much pressure on yourself.
 If you’re worried about keeping the conversation going, you won’t be fully immersed in it.
 You have to just relax and let things happen as they should.

-The more you worry about it, the more that comes across and you’ll be stiff and nervous.
+The more you worry about it, the more that comes across to people, and you’ll be stiff and nervous.
 Those aren’t very approachable qualities and it’ll put people off.
 So have some confidence and just talk to people.
 Form connections and if the conversation is over, let it be over.